3084793958/music-island/README.md

 7: Add music file suffix support

-For more information, see [bilibilibili]（ https://www.bilibili.com/video/bv1tY411D7R6 )
+For more information, see [bilibili](https://www.bilibili.com/video/bv1tY411D7R6)

 I hope it can help you